 Some choose safety razors for their convenience (with no cords or batteries, they can be taken and used anywhere) or their price (many lesser models are inexpensive and use replaceable blades which cost well under a dollar).
 But the number-one attraction for most men is the superior, close, safe shave that the best safety razors can deliver.

-Factors to Consider When Buying a Safety Razor
+Factors to Consider When Buying The Best Safety Razor For You

 Adjustable Safety Razor or Not?

-If you are looking for safety razors on a budget, then head straight to under $100 section at the bottom.
+If you are looking for safety razors on a budget, then head straight to the budget section at the bottom.

 1. Seki Edge Feather AS-D2 Double Edge Safety Razor – All Stainless Steel

-Our first three selections are what many people would consider very expensive for a manual razor, over the $100 price point (see futher down for a list of safety razors under $100), and the Japanese-made Seki Edge Feather is unquestionably pricey.
-But it’s a wonderful double-edge safety razor, particularly suited to those taking the plunge for the first time because of its narrow cutting angle and small gap between blade and safety bar.
+Our first three selections are what many people would consider very expensive for a manual razor, and the Japanese-made Seki Edge Feather is unquestionably pricey.
+But it’s a wonderful double-edge safety razor, particularly suited to those taking the plunge for the first time because of its narrow cutting angle and the small gap between blade and safety bar.
 That leads to a mild shave – and very little chance of nicks and cuts.

 The Edge Feather’s head and handle are made completely of stainless steel which we believe is perfectly balanced and feels just right in the hand; it’s not heavy, but it’s not so light that you can get careless with it, either.
 The blades fit in perfectly without any movement once they’re seated, and removing them is a piece of cake.
 The handle length is just under four inches, which most people will find comfortable.